Nicktvdd/FullStackOpen/README.md

 # FullStackOpen (Under construction)
 *Part 0, 1, 2 and 3 are finished, 4 is under construction.*

 Check out the phonebook [here](https://phonebook-nsae.onrender.com).
-It's created with MERN(MongoDb, Express, React, Node) Axios, Mongoose, Vite and hosted on Render, and still a work in progress.
+It's created with MERN(MongoDb, Express, React, Node) Axios, Mongoose, Vite and hosted on Render.

 ## Introduction
 **Full Stack Open** is a comprehensive online course offered by the University of Helsinki, designed to teach modern web development from the ground up.
 It covers a wide range of topics, from the basics of web architecture to building full-stack web applications using cutting-edge technologies.